Skip to main content

 PhD in the Production & Analysis of Nuclear Threat Reduction Relevant Radionuclides, hosted at University of Birmingham

-An Organic Detector project, hosted at Queen Mary University of London
+Organic Semiconductor Neutron Calorimeter project, hosted at Queen Mary University of London

 March 2025